Marissa is the writer of ThePracticalMommy and the blog Mommy Knows What's Best. She is a stay-at-home mom to four and was a teacher.

 1. Play yard.
 I have a dirt basement, and if that’s where I’ll be retreating in case of emergency, I don’t exactly want my children to sleep on the dirty, damp floor.
 Most models fold up easily (mine is currently in my living room for the baby) and don’t take up that much space.

 2. Baby carrier/backpack.
-Again, a relatively easy to grab and use item.
-If for whatever reason my family had to travel by foot to a shelter or other such place, I’d like to have my baby backpack with me.
+Another relatively easy to grab and use item.
+If, for whatever reason, my family had to travel by foot to a shelter or other such place, I’d like to have my baby backpack with me.
 It’d keep baby close and warm while freeing up my hands to carry other necessities.

 3. Small, lightweight umbrella stroller.
 If in the event we need to travel by foot, having an umbrella stroller would be handy.
 If not used to transport the children, it can be used to transport other necessities.